 We tend to admit 35-40% of the transfer applicants who apply to start at UVA in the fall.

 Admission for the spring semester is more competitive.
-You may apply for the spring semester if you are interested in the College of Arts & Sciences, Architectural History, or Urban and Environmental Planning.
+You may apply for the spring semester if you are interested in the College of Arts & Sciences.
 Typically, we receive over 300 applications for 35 spots in the College of Arts and Sciences.
-There are a few spots available in the Architectural History and Urban and Environmental Planning programs.

 We look equally at your high school record and your college work if you are applying as a second year student.
 If you are applying as a third year student, we look primarily at your college work.